vinitkumar/.vim/Readme.md

 au!
 BufWritePost  ~/.vim/parts/gvim_general.vim so %
 ```

 And that's it.
-It is more concise and more maintainable than before.
+It is much more concise and maintainable than before.
 The goal of this setup
 is to use as little plugin as possible & try and utilize vim's default functionality more and more.